 Help get the message out about who RWN is and what we’re all about.
 The Marketing team increases awareness about our mission, designs and executes advertising in the community and on social media for programs and events, and creates promotional and informational materials (including much of the website you’re reading right now).
 Writers, graphic designers, PR consultants, social media enthusiasts, and members who love communication are always welcome!

 One of RWN’s primary goals is to connect as many professional women as possible, fostering relationships to help women succeed.
 The more members we have, the closer we are to achieving this goal.
-The Membership team works to renew current members, increase member involvement in RWN activities, identify opportunities to strengthen member experience, and bring new members to the network.
+The Membership team works to renew current members, increase member involvement in RWN activities, identify opportunities to strengthen member experience, and partner with other committees to bring new members into our network.

 Some people have a fire in their bellies to lead, and others have a knack for spotting future leaders.
 These roles are equally important, and through them, you can have a voice in where RWN goes next.
 Members of the Nominating/Leadership Development team seek out and consider applicants to RWN leadership positions, such as representatives on the Board of Directors and committee Chairs.
 They determine current qualifications RWN leaders must meet, such as commitment to our diverse membership, RWN’s vision, and the advancement of women in the workplace.

-If you came to join RWN through one of our Explore events, you know just how effective, welcoming, and fun these programs are.
-We have the Orientation and Recruitment team to thank for that.
+If you came to join RWN through one of our Explore & More events, you know just how effective, welcoming, and fun these programs are.
+We have the Explore & More RWN team to thank for that.
 RWN recognizes that with the ever-changing needs of an ever-changing workforce, recruitment messaging and opportunity must keep up to be competitive and true to all a professional woman looks for in a network.
 Are you a natural recruiter?
 Then this is the committee for you!

 From Monthly Free Networking to cosponsored panels with the Rochester business community to training and development seminars, the Programs team orchestrates it all.
 Keeping our members engaged in the city’s professional goings-on is one keystone of building strong connections.
 The Programs Committee reaches out to cultural organizations, corporations, and individuals with goals similar to RWN in order to create fresh, exciting activities and experiences for our membership.